cdfq384903/MonotonicOptimalBinning/README.md

 10. **lib_name** </br>
 Default: None </br>
 Suggestion: The library name will be output.
 If you don't have any idea, you can try work. </br>
 The lib_name argument defines the output library name will be stroed.
 For example, in MainMonotonicFirstBining.sas script you can try TMPWOE.
-It means the output will be stored under the TMPWOE of WORK folder.
+It means the output will be stored under the TMPWOE(/home/u60021675/output) of WORK folder.

 11. **max_samples** </br>
 Default: None </br>